ds-tutorials/openrefine-tutorial/index.md

 ## Resources
 Hopefully, this tutorial helped you become familiar with some of OpenRefine's functionality, but there is a lot more to explore.

-OpenRefine maintians a list of tutorials - including beginning and more advanced or specific topics.
-You can find these tutorials at [https://github.com/OpenRefine/OpenRefine/wiki/External-Resources](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources).
+OpenRefine has documentation that provides guidance on a variety of subjects, including beginning and more advanced or specific topics.
+You can find this documentation at [https://openrefine.org/docs](https://openrefine.org/docs).